Insulin Degludec and Liraglutide

 Hyperglycemia-Associated Agents: May diminish the therapeutic effect of Antidiabetic Agents.
 Monitor therapy

 Hypoglycemia-Associated Agents: May enhance the hypoglycemic effect of other Hypoglycemia-Associated Agents.
 Monitor therapy

 Hypoglycemia-Associated Agents: Antidiabetic Agents may enhance the hypoglycemic effect of Hypoglycemia-Associated Agents.
 Monitor therapy

-Insulin: Liraglutide may enhance the hypoglycemic effect of Insulin.
+Insulins: Liraglutide may enhance the hypoglycemic effect of Insulins.
 Management: If liraglutide is used for the treatment of diabetes (Victoza), consider insulin dose reductions.
 The combination of liraglutide and insulin should be avoided if liraglutide is used exclusively for weight loss (Saxenda).
 Consider therapy modification

 Pegvisomant: May enhance the hypoglycemic effect of Blood Glucose Lowering Agents.
 Monitor therapy

 Pioglitazone: May enhance the adverse/toxic effect of Insulins.
 Specifically, the risk for hypoglycemia, fluid retention, and heart failure may be increased with this combination.
 Management: If insulin is combined with pioglitazone, dose reductions should be considered to reduce the risk of hypoglycemia.
 Monitor patients for fluid retention and signs/symptoms of heart failure.
 Consider therapy modification